latchbio/latch/docs/source/tutorials/nextflow.md

     For prototyping purposes, we recommend that you wrap an entire Nextflow pipeline in a single task first.
 This allows you to quickly experience the development experience with a Pythonic SDK and publish a first workflow that's ready-to-use for scientists.

-    One disadvantage of this, however, is all processes are run on a single machine with fixed compute resource.
+    One disadvantage of this, however, is that all processes are run on a single machine with fixed compute resources.
 If parallelization of individual processes across multiple machines is desired, it is beneficial to refactor each process into its individual task.
-With the [SDK's remote debugging toolkit](../basics/local_development.md), refactoring also enables for faster debugging and development.
+This is quick to do with the [SDK's remote debugging toolkit](../basics/local_development.md).

 2. **Can I take advantage of existing Netxflow's community workflows while using the Latch SDK?**